szogyenyid/szogyenyid.github.io/_posts/2021-07-06-welcome-to-jekyll.markdown

 date:   2021-07-06 11:33:47 +0200
 categories: jekyll update
 tags: intro text
-description: -> # to allow \n
-This is an introductory test post, to let the user show how does a single post look like, and shows some of the basic formatting provided by MD.
+description: This is an introductory test post, to let the user show how does a single post look like, and shows some of the basic formatting provided by MD.
 last_modified_at: 2021-07-06 12:27:00 +0200
 author: Daniel Szogyenyi
 # comments: bool